hkspm-yp/Astro-e-calendar/README.md

 #        list_moon_phases
         )
  ```
 Only  the data of seasonal points will be generated.
-Do remember  to delete the "+" before the comment line
+Do remember to delete the "+" if the comment line is the last line.